qerionx/VeeriBot/README.md

-# VeeriBot
+<div align="center"><h1>VeeriBot</h1></div>

-A versatile Discord verification bot that stops alt accounts and VPN/proxy users from ruining your server.
+A simple, versatile Discord verification bot that stops alt accounts and VPN/proxy users from ruining your server.
+An open-source alternative to [Double Counter](https://doublecounter.gg/).

 ## What it does